-- In failing to warn Plaintiff and the general public of the hazards associated with the use of Products; - In failing to properly test their products to determine adequacy and effectiveness of safety measures, if any, prior to releasing the Products for consumer use; - In failing to properly test their products to determine the increased risk of ovarian cancer during the normal and/or intended use of the Products; - In failing to inform ultimate users, including the Plaintiff, as to the safe and proper methods of handling and using the Products; - In failing to remove the Products from the market when Defendants knew or should have known the Products were defective; - In failing to instruct the ultimate users, including the Plaintiff, as to the methods for reducing the type of exposure to the Products which caused increased risk of cancer, including, but not limited to, ovarian and uterine cancer; - In failing to inform the public in general and Plaintiff in particular of the known dangers of using the Products for dusting the perineum; - In failing to advise users, including the Plaintiff, how to prevent or reduce exposure that causes increased risk for cancer, including, but not limited to, ovarian and uterine cancer; - In marketing and labeling the Products as safe for all uses despite knowledge to the contrary; and - In failing to act like a reasonably prudent company under similar circumstances.
+- In failing to warn Decedent and the general public of the hazards associated with the use of Products; - In failing to properly test their products to determine adequacy and effectiveness or safety measures, if any, prior to releasing the Products for consumer use; - In failing to properly test their products to determine the increased risk of ovarian cancer during the normal and/or intended use of the Products; - In failing to inform ultimate users, including the Decedent, as to the safe and proper methods of handling and using the Products; - In failing to remove the Products from the market when Defendants knew or should have known the Products were defective; - In failing to instruct the ultimate users, including the Decedent, as to the methods for reducing the type of exposure to the Products which caused increased risk of cancer, including, but not limited to, ovarian and uterine cancer and resulting death; - In failing to inform the public in general and Decedent in particular of the known dangers of using the Products for dusting the perineum; - In failing to advise users including the Decedent how to prevent or reduce exposure that caused increased risk for cancer, including, but not limited to, ovarian and uterine cancer;

+- In marketing and labeling the Products as safe for all uses despite knowledge to the contrary; and - In failing to act like a reasonably prudent company under similar circumstances.

-Each and all of these acts and omissions, taken singularly or in combination, were a proximate cause of the injuries and damages sustained by Plaintiff.
+Each and all of these acts and omissions, taken singularly or in combination, were a proximate cause of the injuries and damages sustained by Decedent.

-- 59. At all pertinent times, the Johnson & Johnson Defendants knew or should have known that the Products were unreasonably dangerous and defective when put to their reasonably anticipated use. - 60.
-Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: - a.
-Economic losses including medical expenses and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, and loss of enjoyment and impairment of quality of life.
+65. At all pertinent times, the Johnson & Johnson Defendants knew or should have known that the Products were unreasonably dangerous and defective when put to their reasonably anticipated use.

+66. Decedent sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions:

+a.
+Economic losses including medical care, lost earnings, funeral, burial and related expenses.

+b.
+Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, and loss of enjoyment, impairment of quality of life and, ultimately, death.

-COUNT FOUR-BREACH OF EXPRESS WARRANTY
+COUNT FOUR - BREACH OF EXPRESS WARRANTY

-- 61. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein. - 62.
-The Johnson & Johnson Defendants expressly warranted, through direct-to-consumer marketing, advertisements, and labels, including to the Plaintiff that the Products were safe and effective for reasonably anticipated uses, including use by women in the perineal area. - 63.
-The Products did not conform to these express representations because they cause serious injury when used by women in the perineal area in the form of cancer, including, but no limited to, ovarian and uterine cancer. - 64.
-Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: - a.
-Economic losses including medical expenses and lost earnings. - b.
-Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.
+67. Plaintiff incorporates by reference each of the preceding paragraphs as if fully set forth herein.

+68. The Johnson & Johnson Defendants expressly warranted, through directto-consumer marketing, advertisements, and labels, including to the Decedent that the Products were safe and effective for reasonably anticipated uses, including use by women in the perineal area.

+69. The Products did not conform to these express representations because they cause serious injury when used by women in the perineal area in the form of cancer, including, but no limited to, ovarian and uterine cancer.

+70. Decedent sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions:

+a.
+Economic losses including medical care, lost earnings, funeral, burial and related expenses.

+b.
+Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment, impairment of quality of life and, ultimately, death.